How to Automate Data Entry with AI: A 2024 Step-by-Step Guide

 This automation process significantly reduces the workload on your customer service team and ensures that orders are processed quickly and accurately.

-Example 3: Connecting Google Sheets and CRM With Zapier
+Example 3: Connecting Google Sheets and CRM With Zapier integrations

 Let’s say you’re collecting leads through a Google Form, and you want to automatically add these leads to your CRM (e.g., Salesforce, HubSpot).
-Zapier can seamlessly connect Google Sheets (where the form data is collected) with your CRM.
+Zapier can connect Google Sheets (where the form data is collected) with your CRM.

 - Set Up Trigger: In Zapier, create a Zap with Google Sheets as the trigger.
 The trigger is “New Spreadsheet Row” (when a new form submission is added to the sheet).